smaakage85/recorder/README.md

 You might also find the functions `get_failed_tests_string()` and `get_clean_rows()` to be useful.

 That is basically it.
-If you to know more about all of the exciting features of `recordr`, take a look at the vignette.
+If you to know more about all of the exciting features of `recorder`, take a look at the vignette.

 Also, if you have any feedback on the package, please let me hear from you.